 State-specific clauses, if required

 Buying a house is one of the most expensive ventures one can throw their money into and sometimes lead to severe complications.
-Therefore, clauses are essential in a real estate offer letter to provide legal rights in cases of disputes.
+Therefore, clauses are essential in the letter to provide legal rights in cases of disputes.
 Hence, every solid offer letter should have all specific clauses stated and written in clear terms.

 Identify your similarities